LauraVrkmp/Programmeerproject/DESIGN.md

         - for cocaine and amphetamines: purity: %
         - for mdma: potency: mg
         - for herbal cannabis: % THC
-    - topics clickable for trend (prevalence: select lifetime, year or month, both all and young)
+    - topics clickable for trend (prevalence: select lifetime, year or month, both all and young, treatment demand corrected for population size)
       - current year in different color in bar chart
-    - amount clickable for comparisson to other countries (prevalence: select lifetime, year or month, both all and young)
+    - amount clickable for comparisson to other countries (prevalence: select lifetime, year or month, both all and young, treatment demand corrected for population size
       - current country in different color in bar chart